carmonalab/HiTME/README.md

 # HiTME :dart: :facepunch:

-High-resolution Tumor Micro-Environment cell type classification for single-cell RNA-seq
+High-resolution Tumor Micro-Environment cell type classification and compositional analysis for single-cell RNA-seq

 # TO DO ❗